 If you have to travel for the adoption, you can also deduct reasonable expenses incurred for you, the other adoptive parent and your child.
 The CRA also allows you to deduct mandatory immigration expenses.

 Make sure to keep receipts for all of your expenses.
-Although you do not have to submit these receipts with your return, you will need them in case of an audit or if the CRA requests them.
+Although you do not have to submit these receipts with your return, you will need them in case CRA requests them.

 Ineligible Adoption Expenses